Diversity, Equity, and Inclusion

 The department is a proud partnership institution of the American Physical Society (APS) Bridge Program.
 The American Physical Society Bridge Program (APS-BP) is an effort to increase the number of physics PhDs awarded to underrepresented minority (URM) students, defined by the project as African Americans, Hispanic Americans and Native Americans.
 The APS-BP has done this by creating sustainable transition (bridge) programs and a national network of doctoral granting institutions that provide substantial mentoring for students to successfully complete PhD programs.
 For more information, please visit the APS Bridge Program website.
 For information about the department Bridge Program, please visit the KU Physics & Astronomy Bridge Program website.
 Our department is now accepting applications through the Bridge Program.

-The APS CUWiP 2018 at KU regional conference was a smashing success!
+The APS CUWiP is a regional yearly conference with different host sites across North America.
+In 2018 KU hosted the regional conference and it was a smashing success!
 Over 150 women physics majors from neighboring states came to KU for CUWiP and participated in many activities and discussions regarding diversity, quality of life, and related issues.
-For details about the event from January 2018, feel free to visit the KU APS CUWiP website.
+For details about APS CUWiP events, please visit the APS CUWiP website.

 The department offers financial support for students to attend NSPB and SACNAS national meetings.
 Physics & Astronomy graduate students may also apply for funds from the department travel grant once per year.